ikikara/TI_Project-Entropy_And_Mutual_Information/README.md

 - [Authors](#authors)

 ## Description
-This project was developed for Information Theory subject @University of Coimbra, Informatics Engineering <br>
+This was the 1st project developed for Information Theory subject @University of Coimbra, Informatics Engineering <br>
 Consists in develop a program that make a study about entropy, redundancy and mutual information of different types of files (txt, wav, bmp).<br>

 #### Main Languages: